Easy Spaghetti And Meat Sauce Recipe (Made with Ground Beef & Store Bought Sauce)

 Spaghetti And Meat Sauce Variations:

-- Fresh mushrooms: As I mentioned earlier, mushrooms don’t have to be an alternative they can be just something you add to make it a part of the recipe.
+• Fresh mushrooms: As I mentioned earlier, mushrooms don’t have to be an alternative they can be just something you add to make it a part of the recipe.
 I do sometimes when I’m in the mood.

 What to serve with spaghetti and meat sauce:

-- Fried fish: Now this might surprise some of my fellow Northerners but this fried fish/spaghetti and meat sauce combo is very popular down south.
+• Fried fish: Now this might surprise some of my fellow Northerners, but this fried fish/spaghetti and meat sauce combo is very popular down south.
 I tried it once and really enjoyed it, so I see why.

-- Fried pork chops: Ok so I guess it’s fair to say Spaghetti and meat sauce just taste great and go well with fried food because that seems to be a common theme here so far right?
+• Fried pork chops: Ok so I guess it’s fair to say Spaghetti and meat sauce just taste great and go well with fried food because that seems to be a common theme here so far right?
 McCloud always ate it with fried pork chops.

-Steak is beef so it makes no sense to serve beef with steak.
-Just the pasta and sauce are enough to complete a steak and spaghetti meal. - Tossed salad: Ok so you’re not thinking about meat?
+• Tossed salad: Ok so you’re not thinking about meat?
 Well, toss salad is almost to spaghetti what gravy is to rice.
 It’s a common side to spaghetti and meat sauce.

-- Spinach: Spinach is personally my favorite vegetable to eat with spaghetti, asparagus is a good option as well.
+• Spinach: Spinach is personally my favorite vegetable to eat with spaghetti, asparagus is a good option as well.
 Spinach with a splash of vinegar with spaghetti and meat sauce hits different.
 Omg!

 Storage and reheating

-- How to reheat spaghetti and meat sauce separately: If you didn’t combine the spaghetti with the meat sauce you should rewarm the meat sauce in a pot or skillet with a little water over low heat until hot and reheat the spaghetti in a microwave safe bowl in the microwave for a minute.
+• How to reheat spaghetti and meat sauce separately: If you didn’t combine the spaghetti with the meat sauce, you should reheat the meat sauce in a pot over low heat until hot and reheat the spaghetti in a microwave for a minute.

 Frequently Asked Questions

-- Can I make homemade tomato sauce?
+• Can I make homemade tomato sauce?
 Yes!
-If you want to be Mr or Ms fancy Nancy, go right ahead.
+If you want to be Mr. or Ms. Fancy Nancy, go right ahead.
 Lol!
 As long as you have a good “sauce from scratch” recipe.
-I know how to make homemade sauce but I’m lazy so I rarely do.
+I know how to make homemade sauce, but I’m lazy, so I rarely do.

 Cookware & utensils you’ll need: